ibgrav/stackline-takehome/README.md

   - More thoughtful `<ErrorBoundary />` components should be created to handle errors in production.
   - More thoughtful api error handling should be added to consumers of the `queryApi`.
 - The AWS environment this was deployed to is personal, and so does not have the required best-practice IAM policies for a production environment.
+- Better developer documentation
+- Increased linting rules
+- Depending on the team, pre-commit hooks for test running and branch naming